fogarty-ben/QuantReg.jl/docs/src/fitting.md

 ## Generic functions

-A `QuantRegModel` object, named `model`, can be fit using the generic `fit!()` function, and indeed this is the function that most end users will leverage.
+A `QuantRegModel` object, named `model`, can be fit using the generic `fit!()` function, and indeed, this is the function that most end users will leverage.
 This functions fits the object in place, modifying the `QuantRegFit` object stored at `model.fit`.
 For example,

 ```